 - apple and cinnamon

-And for ease, whichever flavour you go for, the simplest filling is just puréed fruit or fruit curd of choice mixed about 50-50 with melted chocolate (whichever type you prefer) to give a soft mixture that holds it shape and can be piped/spooned easily.
+And for ease, whichever flavour you go for, the simplest filling is just puréed fruit (or curd) mixed with roughly equal amounts of melted chocolate (whichever type you prefer) to give a soft mixture that holds it shape and can be piped/spooned easily.

 Recipe: lemon sherbet cruffins – makes 10